 Receivers must process GNSS signals through background noise.
 This can be from atmospheric conditions, radio frequency interference or from hardware circuitry.
 Since GNSS signals are relatively weak (the total transmitted power from a satellite is less than 45 w!), it is important to use data that doesn't fall below acceptable noise levels (a common level is given as 30 dB).
-Signal-to-noise ratio (SNR) can be an indicator of multipath, if other contributing noise factors, such as antenna gain, can be removed.
-The signal-to-noise ratio is the ratio of the average GNSS signal power to the average level of background noise, often given in decibels
+Signal-to-noise ratio (SNR) can be an indicator of multipath if other contributing noise factors, such as antenna gain, can be removed.
+The signal-to-noise ratio compares the level of the GNSS signal to the level of background noise.

-(dB).
 The higher the ratio, the less obtrusive is the background noise.
-The signal to noise ratio is denoted by the abbreviation S/N or SNR (or sometimes carrier signal amplitude over 1 Hz = $C/N_0$ ).
-It is usually based on a decibel base 10 logarithmic scale.
+We usually refer to the signal to noise ratio by the abbreviated S/N or SNR (or sometimes carrier signal amplitude over 1 Hz = C/N0).
+It is usually based on a decibel (dB) base 10 logarithmic scale.
 Most GNSS firmware in the data collectors are capable of displaying this value on some kind of scale.
 Unfortunately, unlike GPS code and phase observables, a standard practice for computing and reporting SNR has not been established.
-Thus, the value and the units used for reporting SNR differ among manufacturers.
+Thus, the value and the units used for reporting it differ among manufacturers.
 At this time it is not possible to give independent numerical values to the SNR for all receiver brands.
-Therefore, the only recommendation made is to refer to each manufacturer's reference material and support system to try to ascertain a minimum SNR (or $C/N_0$ ).
+Therefore, the only recommendation made is to refer to each manufacturer's reference material and support system to try to ascertain a minimum SNR (or C/N_0).
 Some considerations to ponder include:

-- 1. NMEA message type GSV supposedly shows $C/N_0$ in dB. - 2.
+- 1. NMEA message type GSV supposedly shows C/N_0 in dB. - 2.
 Current Rinex 2.10+ versions allow the SNR to be reported in the original observations. - 3.
 Comparison of SNR between satellites can show the source of the cleanest data.

-(See Langley, 1997)
+See Langley (1997)